appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/partials/pairing.md

 ### Pair Programming

-Students do a lot of collaborative work in our program, so we will do some pair programming with you in the interview to see how well you work with others.
-It's also good to try it out since it's something we do a lot of in our program.
+Students do a lot of pair programming in our program.
+For the final prompt technical prompt in the interview, you will pair with your interviewer.
+During the pairing portion of the interview, you will not be timed and you will not be evaluated by your ability to solve the pairing prompt.
+Instead, our technical reviewers looks for each candidate's ability to communicate effectively and observe the pairing roles.

 #### Driving and Navigating